Price for the End Result

 It turned out that the car buyer was the CEO of a well-known clothing company.
 By having the company president on hand, I suspect the car manufacturer was trying to butter up this high-value customer.
 The photos were used only internally by the car company and I think they sent a print to the customer.

-Two months ago, I quoted $3,000 to photograph some trade show booths set up in a convention hall.
+Two months ago, I quoted $3,000 to photograph some empty trade show booths set up in a convention hall.
 After the job, I asked and they said another photographer had quoted “about $1,000.”

-The customer, which manufactured the trade show booths, earlier told me that it needed photos for its new web site and a new promotional video.
+The customer, which manufactures trade show booths, earlier told me that it needed photos for its new web site and a new promotional video.
 They were currently using mostly cellphone photos and now wanted “really nice professional pictures” for their new look.
 That meant the photos would be an important part of the company’s rebranding.

 Contributed Value